mdvanes/code-slack-bot/README.md

 WEBSITES_CONTAINER_START_TIME_LIMIT=600
 ```

+- In Azure Portal, under rg-codestar-cody-slackbot > cody-slack-bot-app > Settings / Configuration > General Settings:
+  - Change "Always on" to "On"

-- In Azure Portal, under Monitoring/Health Check: enable and point to `/`, the warmup endpoint.
+- DOES NOT WORK YET: In Azure Portal, under Monitoring/Health Check: enable and point to `/`, the warmup endpoint.
 It will respond with "OK".

-Test the deployment with `curl <Azure webapp URL>/`, should respond with "OK"
+DOES NOT WORK YET: Test the deployment with `curl <Azure webapp URL>/`, should respond with "OK"

 ## Set up the Slack Bot